by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

 ## Backup everything

-Let's assume, you have same configuration like me:
+Let's assume, you have same drive set like me:

 * sda - new SSD
 * sdb - old SSD
 * sdc - HDD with data

+I will count on this in rest of the post.
+Please adjust *sdX* with values from your system.

 It's important to backup everything.
-For that, you can use *dd*:
+For that you can use *dd*:

     dd if=/dev/sdb bs=16M of=/mnt/your_data_hdd/sdb.img